Thomas Midgley Jr.

 Thomas Midgley Jr. (May 18, 1889 – November 2, 1944) was an American mechanical and chemical engineer.
 He played a major role in developing leaded gasoline (tetraethyl lead) and some of the first chlorofluorocarbons (CFCs), better known in the United States by the brand name Freon; both products were later banned from common use due to their harmful impact on human health and the environment.
 He was granted more than 100 patents over the course of his career.

 Midgley contracted polio in 1940 and was left disabled; in 1944, he was found strangled to death by a device he devised to allow him to get out of bed unassisted.
 It is often reported that he had been accidentally killed by his own invention, but his death was declared by the coroner to be a suicide.

-While the harmful effects of CFCs were not appreciated until decades after Midgley's death, tetraethyl lead was known to be acutely toxic by those involved in the development of leaded gasoline.
+While the harmful effects of CFCs were not understood until decades after Midgley's death, tetraethyl lead was known to be acutely toxic by those involved in the development of leaded gasoline.
 This included Midgley, who publicly insisted that there was nonetheless no health hazard posed by the use of leaded gasoline in internal combustion engines.

 Early life

-Thomas Midgley Jr. was born in Beaver Falls, Pennsylvania on May 18, 1889, the son of Hattie Louise (née Emerson) (1865 – 1950) and Thomas Midgley Sr. (1840 – 1934).
+Thomas Midgley Jr. was born in Beaver Falls, Pennsylvania, on May 18, 1889, the son of Hattie Louise (née Emerson; 1865–1950) and Thomas Midgley Sr. (1840–1934).
 His family had a history of inventing; his father was an inventor in the field of automobile tires while his maternal grandfather, James Emerson, invented the inserted tooth saw.
-He grew up in Columbus, Ohio and graduated from Cornell University in 1911 with a degree in mechanical engineering.
+He grew up in Columbus, Ohio, and graduated from Cornell University in 1911 with a degree in mechanical engineering.

 Early on, Midgley had a penchant for finding useful applications for known substances.
 In high school, he used the chewed bark of slippery elm trees to give baseballs a more curved trajectory, a practice professional players would later pick up.
 Later in life, he was known to always carry a copy of the periodic table, his main tool in the search for the substance that would mark his breakthrough invention.